Plan to stop growing corona in Noida: Borders will have random sampling, special attention will be on these people - TheNewsTrace

 District Magistrate Suhas L.Y told that, “We will do random sampling.
 This sampling will be done on the Delhi and Noida borders.
 No border of any kind will be closed under this plan.
 This sampling will be done by rapid antigen. ” “This sampling will be done on all the different borders connecting Noida.
-There will also be sampling by the Health Department at some metro stations. ” Also Read – More than 100 scientists join hands with UN over confusion about corona vaccine, 22 Indians included
+There will also be sampling by the Health Department at some metro stations. ” Also Read – In Mumbai amidst the sea, Chhath Puja in ponds stopped, BMC decided due to Corona

 The District Magistrate has also been alerted to the Health Department.
 Actually, due to the geographical location of Gautam Buddha Nagar, there is more traffic of people here.
 District Magistrate Suhas LY held an online meeting with the Health Department and administrative officials regarding the corona.
 In this, keeping in view the rising corona patients in Delhi, it has been decided to conduct a cavid check of the passengers coming from Delhi by random checking.